Dheuster/AFT-FO4Edition/readme.txt

            her quest to become a synth.
 It allows you to assign Curie to one of several pre-fabricated bodies/face combos.
 This may become available on other robotic companions in a future version.

+        j) Reset

+           From time to time, NPC's animations can become broken.
+For example, if you leave Piper's apartment while she is smoking a cigarette, a cell detach bug in the game can cause Piper to forever attempt smoking cigarettes when at idle.

+           This command can be used to correct broken animation issues.
+It can also correct behavior issues if they are related to a stuck animation.

+           Reset brings up a menu with two options.

+           Light Reset: This is always recommended as a first step.
+It simply disables and reenables the NPC, forcing the game to reload their model and animation data.

+		   Full Reset: When a Light Reset doesn't fix your issue, you can try a full reset.
+This command resets the NPC back to their begin-game state.
+It immitates the console command recycleactor, but unlike the console command, it takes a snapshot of the NPC and attempts to restore them after recycling the actor.
+Gear, outfits and keywords (relationship progress) are saved off and then restored after the NPC is reset.

      6) Settings

               ----------------------